edgeimpulse/workshop-advantech-jetson-nano/README.md

 ```

-From the same network of your Jetson Nano, open the url provided by your Serial Monitor (in my case `http://192.168.1.121:4912`) and point your camera to the video feed:
+From the same network of your Jetson Nano, open the URL provided by your Serial Monitor (in my case `http://192.168.1.121:4912`) and point your camera to the video feed:

 ![linux-runner-camera](assets/linux-runner-camera.png)